 Teachers are the unsung heroes of life.
 They put up with our kids all day, love and nurture them and teach them to become smart, responsible and kind humans.
-That’s exhausting with just my two kids, I can’t imagine multiplying that by ten.
+That’s exhausting with just my two kids, I can’t imagine multiplying that by ten or twenty.

-So Teacher Appreciation Week or the end of the school year is a chance to tell them how much it all means to us.
-Here are a few super affordable gifts that you can give teachers to say thanks. (more…)
+So Teacher Appreciation Week, the end of the school year, the beginning of the school year, holidays… heck, anytime is a good chance to tell them how much it all means to us.
+Here are a few super affordable gifts that you can give teachers to say thanks.

 Spring is such a happy time, it’s like a breath of fresh air after a long, cold winter.
 At least it was cold if you live North of me. 🙂 That’s why spring cleaning is a thing.
 It’s a time to declutter, redecorate and start fresh.